FadhilPrawira/pml_ship_backend/README.md

 8. Start the development server: `php artisan serve`

 ## TODO
-Implement authorization with Laravel Spatie
+1. Implement authorization with Laravel Spatie
+2. Schedule get data from PML API every hour and update into our database
+3. Schedule get data from Freecurrency API every day